xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 ## Manual Setup

-> From version 7.9 onwards, Katalon Studio supports pushing screenshots (PNG files) along with other existed submitting options to qTest to generate the report.
+> From version 7.9 onwards, Katalon Studio supports pushing screenshots (PNG files) along with other existing submitting options to qTest to generate the report.

 1. **qTest Version**: On Authentication form, select the version of your qTest. (_The **7 or higher** option is recommended because APIs of earlier versions might be deprecated soon_).